kankangain/AyuLinker/README.md

 ---

-### Note - We are currently not providing with the datasets of AYUSH and the .env file with ICD-11 API credentials in our github, to work with that kindly mail us.
+### Note - We are currently not providing with the datasets of AYUSH and the .env file with ICD-11 API credentials in our github, to get that kindly mail us.
-Innovation Today for a Smarter Tomorrow 🌟.
+Innovation Today for a Smarter Tomorrow 🌟